 And then, there was that love of food…

-In 2013 we celebrated our 40th anniversary with a series of farm visits grower profiles, in which we take an in-depth look at leading grower operations, covering such vital aspects as crop selection, distribution channels, growing practices, innovation in business models, and emerging agricultural trends.
+In 2013 we celebrated our 40th anniversary with a series of farm visits grower profiles, in which we take an in-depth look at leading grower operations among our customer community, covering such vital aspects as crop selection, distribution channels, growing practices, innovation in business models, and emerging agricultural trends.

-Originating with the celebration of our 40th anniversary in 2013, this series intends to acknowledge the spirit, intelligence, and integrity of our core customers, without whom our own success would never be possible.
+Originating with the celebration of our 40th anniversary in 2013, the intent of this series is to acknowledge the spirit, intelligence, and integrity of our core customers, without whom our own success would never be possible.